Corona beer is the best selling 'chela' in Mexico

 In the first quarter of 2020, Cassiano De Stefano, president of Grupo Modelo, informed El Financiero that they already covered presence in more than 6,000 Oxxo convenience stores and would be moving forward in the regions of Puebla, Querétaro, Colima, and Guanajuato.

 "The fact of being in Oxxo was to respond to the demand of Mexican consumers, the agreement was very well done because it gives us the possibility of development by region and to do it well, with consistency," said the executive.

 With the coronavirus pandemic, the brewery companies, among these Grupo Modelo, stopped operations for more than 45 days.
 Modelo has now resumed operations in its eight plants, as well as distribution.

 "You have to be very flexible in the supply chain, the whole process of demand that you look at and you have the flexibility to adapt, we changed the whole supply system to make it more centralized and that it sells sooner in the stores," De Stefano said recently.

 Why AB InBev will produce Corona outside of Mexico?

 For the first time, AB InBev will produce Corona outside of Mexico, a decision in which not only logistical savings come into play, but also maintaining the authenticity of what is 'Made in Mexico'.

 The movement is due to increased demand for this beer outside the country.
 Carlos Brito, CEO of AB InBev, said in a conference with analysts that in the third quarter, Corona sales outside the country grew 21%.
 It highlights the performance in China, where the brand has grown to double digits high.
 In addition to having "solid results" in South Africa and Western Europe.

-For the Tec academic, the other major challenge for the company will be to maintain standards, because taking its production to other parts of the world "involves maintaining process control, quality and developing a local supply chain," with the aim of maintaining the essence of the brand.
+The other major challenge for the company will be to maintain standards, because taking its production to other parts of the world involves maintaining process control, quality, and developing a local supply chain, with the aim of maintaining the essence of the brand.